The Hottest Home Staging Trends to Sell Your House in 2020

 Create a modern great room

 Take inspiration from elegant and sophisticated great rooms with soaring ceilings and tall windows, which were used for open living and dining in past centuries.
 In the latest trend of reviving baroque interior décor, attract quality tenants of style by creating a great room with a modern sensibility.
-Instead of going overboard with patterns, rich leathers, and deep colors, give it a try with a pair of simple and bright sofas, gold and crystal accents, and minimalist abstract art that acts as a bridge between the seating and dining area.
+Instead of going overboard with patterns, rich leathers, and deep colors, give it a try with a pair of simple and bright sofas, gold and crystal accents, and minimalist abstract art that acts as a Bridge between the seating and dining area.

 Open-plan homes enhance the feel of a space, boost social interactions, and improve the efficiency of usable space, so it shouldn’t surprise why such rental properties, like downtown Columbus apartments are in high demand with both families and young couples.
 As the concept evolves, less and less interior designers speak of it as a trend but rather an opportunity that can be exploited with great success.